zegami/zegami-python-sdk/README.md

 WARNING!
 You should not need to set this when using the SDK for cloud zegami

 # In Development
-This SDK is in active development, not all features are available yet.
-Creating/uploading to collections is not supported currently - check back soon!
+This SDK is in active development.
+Features are actively being developed according to user feedback.
+Please share your suggestions or fork this repository and feel free to raise a PR

 # Developer Conventions